 8. Brush the buns with a little milk to glaze them.
 Bake for 20-25 mins till the buns are risen, golden and firm to the touch.
 While they cook, stir the remaining orange juice into the icing sugar to make a thin glaze.
 When the buns come out of the oven, cool them for a few mins in the tin, then turn out onto a wire rack.
 Drizzle over the orange glaze.
 These are best eaten fresh, so serve them the same day they’re baked.

-9. Tip: You can make the dough the night before and let it slow rise overnight in the fridge.
+You can make the dough the night before and let it slow rise overnight in the fridge.
 You can also make the crème patisserie and keep that in the fridge too, then assemble the buns in the morning.
-If the dough is cold, the second rise will take longer, so make sure you put them somewhere nice and warm to encourage them along.
+If the dough is cold, the second rise will take longer, so make sure you put them somewhere warm to help get the dough become active.